Contractor Website Design in Cullman, AL

 Google ranks pages, not businesses.
 A plumbing company with one page saying "we serve Cullman and the surrounding area" ranks for exactly one keyword: "plumber Cullman AL." It doesn't rank for "plumber Hanceville AL," "water heater repair Good Hope," or "drain cleaning Smith Lake."
 Those are separate searches, and somebody — usually a Birmingham or Huntsville company that did the work — is winning every one of them.

 A Cullman contractor with a proper website needs a dedicated page for every county community they serve.
-Hanceville for the Wallace State Community College area and Ave Maria Grotto traffic.
+Hanceville for the Wallace State Community College area and the EWTN Shrine of the Most Blessed Sacrament.
 Good Hope for the I-65 corridor pushing south.
 Vinemont for Highway 31 north.
 Fairview, Baileyton, and Holly Pond for the eastern county.
-West Point, Dodge City, and Garden City for the southwest.
+West Point to the northwest along AL-157.
+Dodge City and Garden City to the south.
 Crane Hill for Smith Lake.
 Eight pages of real content, each anchored to a community that generates calls.

 Smith Lake Is Its Own Market